How do you avoid Bad Breath

 Plaque, gum disease and dental decay can be caused due to bacteria that cover our teeth, tongue and gums.
 These bacteria in combination with saliva and food in the mouth break down proteins and food particles and release the bad breath.

 Brushing and flossing your teeth, as well as cleaning your tongue regularly, contribute to control the unpleasant smell.

 Attention!
-In case you are wearing dentures, bad breath could be due lack of cleaning them regularly.
+In case you are wearing dentures, it could be due to lack of cleaning them regularly.